jimdeane/OpenCCM-wiki/Open-Source-Customer-Communication-Management-System-Project/Narrative.md

 In addition there is a multi media presentation of the process that take sthe form of a scripted video series presnted on YouTube.

-The scrips are prepared using Scrivener and publushe din this wiki [here]()
+The scrips are prepared using Scrivener and published din this wiki [here]([Script for YouTube series](/Open-Source-Customer-Communication-Management-System-Project/Narrative/Script-for-YouTube-series))